 Health Related Questions: Oregon Health Authority.

 Free online courses for lodging and restaurant employees: Scholarships are being offered to hotel and restaurant industry employees to help pay for certifications and career advancement courses that normally are not free.

 Reopen Mainstreet has compiled a variety of resources on its website, including potential reopening strategies, ideas, hints and tips for businesses, business districts and organizations as they enter the COVID-19 recovery phase.

 The Internal Revenue Service has developed a resource with details and support for taxpayers, businesses, tax-exempt organizations and others – including health plans – affected by coronavirus (COVID-19).

 Questions on Governor Brown's Executive Orders, including which businesses can remain open: State of Oregon Coronavirus information.

-For businesses to sell or donate supplies, goods or services: Complete this online form to add your supplies, goods and services so it can be matched up with a current need.
+For businesses to sell or donate supplies, goods or services: Complete this online form to either sell, donate, or buy personal protective equipment (PPE).
+To access a regional PPE directory please click here.

 SAIF Coronavirus Worker Safety Fund: funding to help Oregon businesses respond to COVID impacts.
 SAIF policy holders are eligible.

 Oregon's Bureau of Labor and Industries (BOLI) issued a temporary order for Oregon's manufacturing facilities, removing overtime limitations in the manufacturing sector, allowing for up to a 91-hour workweek.
 This order is in effect from March 27, 2020 to September 22, 2020.

 The Professional Beauty Association (PBA) and PBA Charities have created a new fund, the COVID Relief Fund, and will provide $500 to licensed beauty professionals who are unable to work due to COVID-19.